-The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASB) and the Corporations Act 2001.
 The consolidated financial statements comply with International Financial Reporting Standards (IFRSs) adopted by the International Accounting Standards Board (IASB).

-The consolidated financial statements were authorised for issue by the Board of Directors on 15 September 2017.
+The consolidated financial statements were authorised for issue by the Board of Directors on 23 September 2016.